"... the painting has a life of its own. My mission is to bring forth this life". (Jackson Pollock)

 Tuesday, February 12th, 2008

-Polypore Fungi - 58 x 41 inches, Acrylics and carved modeling paste $1,500* The Acrylics/mixed media painting Polypore Fungi is accepted into VAST Arts 40th Annual Visual Arts Exhibition April 10- May 29, 2008
+Polypore Fungi - 58 x 41 inches, Acrylics and carved modeling paste $1,500* The acrylics/mixed media painting Polypore Fungi is accepted into VAST Arts 40th Annual Visual Arts Exhibition April 10- May 29, 2008

-* The Heart Shapes in Nature photographic series (now with many new images) is available as 2.5 x 3.5″ framed prints, matted white or black with black frames - $7.50 each or 3 for $20 at Studio 2600, 2600 Hibernia, Dallas. http://www.studio2600dallas.com/
+* The Heart Shapes in Nature photographic series are available as 3 x 4 inch framed prints, matted white or black with black frames – $7.50 each or 3 for $20 at Studio 2600, 2600 Hibernia, Dallas. http://www.studio2600dallas.com/

 * The Oil Pastel work Eastern White Pine is showing at the AVAA 32nd Annual Regional Juried Art Exhibit in Arlington, Texas February 15 - March 28, 2008